 The Blackstone River bicycle path is under construction running from Worcester to Providence.

 Worcester Art Museum, American Antiquarian Society, Worcester Historical Museum, and the statue of bicycle racing champ Major Taylor at the Worcester Public Library – first U.S. black sports superstar.

-The city is abuzz about the coming of the new minor league stadium and Woosox Baseball Team and the large new Brew Beer Garden opening at the public market.
+The city is abuzz about the new minor league stadium and Woosox Baseball Team and the large new Wachusetts Brewing Beer Garden that has opened at the public market.

 And the most exciting development is a multi-million renovation of the Worcester Auditorium, see box above.